Canadian man accused of killing 5 had feud with condo board

 TORONTO (AP) — A 73-year old man who had a long-running dispute with his condo board in a suburb above Toronto killed five people, including three board members, after he claimed in court and on social media that the building’s electrical room was making him sick.

-Chief James MacSween of the York Regional Police identified the suspect in Sunday night's attack in Vaughan, Ontario, as Francesco Velli.
-He said at a news conference Monday that Velli fatally shot three men and two women and wounded a 66-year-old woman, who is hospitalized and expected to survive.
+Chief James MacSween of the York Regional Police identified the suspect in Sunday night's attack in Vaughan, Ontario, as Francesco Villi.
+He said at a news conference Monday that Villi fatally shot three men and two women and wounded a 66-year-old woman, who is hospitalized and expected to survive.

 “Three victims were members of the condominium board,” he said.

 Police said officers were called to an active shooting at the building at around 7:20 p.m.
-Sunday, and that an officer fatally shot Velli inside the building, where Velli and the victims lived.
+Sunday, and that an officer fatally shot Villi inside the building, where Villi and the victims lived.

 MacSween said police are still investigating the motive for the attack, which occurred at three separate units in the building.

-On Sunday and in the days leading up to the attack, Velli posted rambling videos on Facebook in which he talked about having a legal dispute with the condo board.
+On Sunday and in the days leading up to the attack, Villi posted rambling videos on Facebook in which he talked about having a legal dispute with the condo board.

 In the videos, he claimed to have health problems caused by the building's electrical room.
 The posts include recordings of phone conversations he had with lawyers about his case.
 In one video he posted Sunday, the lawyer for the building noted that the condo corporation had asked him to sell his unit and move out.

-Note: This story was first published on Dec.
-19. It was updated on Dec.
-20 to correct the spelling of the alleged attacker’s last name.
-His name was Francesco Villi, not Velli.